JGSquared/374Project/README.md

 	uses<i>: i is some int.
 The value is a String representation of a Java class, which the Class [className] uses. associated<i>: i is some int.
 The value is a String representation of a Java class, which the Class [className] is associated with, either through aggregation or composition.

+	Key: Value for MethodDesignParser (Sequence)

+	sequenceNode<i>: i is an int representing the order in which this sequenceNode is used. the value is a repesentation of a node in a sequence diagram as [className]:[hidden] where [className] is the node's class and [hidden] has either the value "hidden" or "nonhidden", depending on the node's initial state. sequenceMethod<i>: i is an int representing the order in which this method is called.
+The value is a representation of the method call as [caller]:[callee]:[method]:[args]